 Do Nonprofits Pay FICA Taxes?

-Yes, non-profit employers must match Social Security and Medicare withholdings for any employees with an earned income of $100 or more.
+Yes, non-profit employers must match Social Security and Medicare withholdings for employees with an earned income of $100 or more.
 Social Security taxes are withheld from an employee’s gross wages until their cumulative wages for that year meet the wage base limit.
 Any wages earned above the base limit are not subject to Social Security tax withholdings.

 There is no wage base limit for Medicare taxes, so all covered wages are subject to them.
 Organizations use Form 941 or Form 944 (if eligible) to report quarterly federal income taxes, Social Security, and Medicare taxes.